zipkid/dogstatsd-perl/README.md

 dogstatsd-perl
 ==============

-A Ruby client for DogStatsd
+A Perl client for DogStatsd